New Shortcuts app

 It’s not clear at this point if this feature will work outside the US, as it taps into the USDA database to search for information.

-Already an incredibly useful tool, Siri translate is due to receive a major update in iOS 12, with a huge number of new languages included, with support for over 40 language pairs.
+Already an incredibly useful tool, Siri translate is due to receive a significant update in iOS 12, with a considerable number of new languages included, with support for over 40 language pairs.